Skip to Content

 Public and Private Fire Protection are billed quarterly, in advance.
 Customers are responsible for providing a correct billing address.
 Failure to receive a bill does not relieve the Customer of the obligation of their payment, nor from the consequences of nonpayment.

-The Utility does not accept any written conditions stated on a check or other negotiable instrument unless such conditions are specified in a separate written agreement signed by an authorized Utility representative.
+The Utility does not accept any conditions stated on a check or other negotiable instrument unless such conditions are specified in a separate documented agreement signed by an authorized Utility representative.

 Customer accounts not paid by the prescribed due date may be subject to interest charges in accordance with Chapter 870 of the Commission’s rule.